arcadesdude/BRU/README.md

 Be sure to reboot after running this as some programs need a reboot when uninstalling.
 Also you can compare the programs and features list of currently installed programs and see if there is anything left you would need to manually uninstall.

 # Version History
+01/28/2020
+- Added LenovoUtility (Vantage) UWP app detection to the list of suggested apps to remove.

 11/27/2019
 - Added Added ASUS software including ASUSGiftBox, ASUSPCAssistant (MyASUS) and McAfee Security (UWP) app detection to the list of suggested apps to remove.